JRC1995/DemonRangerOptimizer/README.md

 Also, other variants with Nostalgia (NosAdam), P (from PAdam), and Hypergradient Descent (see HyperRanger and HyperRangerMod in optimizers.py)

+## Notes:

+* Hyperxxx series optimizers implements hypergradient descent for dynamic learning rate updates.
+Some optimizers like  HDQHSGDW implements hypergradient descent for all hyperparameters - beta, nu, lr.
+Unlike the original implementation (https://arxiv.org/abs/1703.04782, https://github.com/gbaydin/hypergradient-descent) they take care of the gradients due to the weight decay and other things.

+* LRangerMod uses Linear Warmup within Adam/AMSGrad based on the rule of thumb as in (https://arxiv.org/abs/1910.04209v1).
+Note Rectified Adam boils down to a fixed (not dynamic) form of learning rate scheduling similar to a linear warmup.

+* The file explains the parameters for each different synergistic optimizers.

 ## How to use: